 “I was a participant in Project TEN, a person who was looking for himself,” he recalls.
 “Now, as a counselor, I know that I found some of the answers at TEN at Harduf.
 And I am confident that the young people who came here will feel wonderful at the end of their journey here, because they will be the agents of change in their own lives.”

-This story was originally reported in Hebrew by Nathan Roi for The Jewish Agency for Israel and edited and translated by Daniel Temkin.
+This story was originally reported in Hebrew by Nathan Roi and produced in English by Daniel Temkin.